-These hearty, flavorful quesadillas feature garlic-sauteed mushrooms, baby spinach, creamy avocado, and zippy pepper jack cheese for a meatless — yet filling and satisfying — meal.
+These hearty, flavorful Spinach Mushroom Quesadillas feature garlic-sauteed mushrooms, baby spinach, creamy avocado, and zippy pepper jack cheese for a meatless — yet filling and satisfying — meal.

 So I’m going to be honest about something.
 We very rarely do meatless dinners at my house.
 I grew up in a meat-and-potatoes home.
 My hubby grew up in a meat-and-potatoes home.
 We’re rather fond of our beef and chicken and pork around here.

 But once a year, during Lent, we have a string of meatless Fridays.
-Seafood is permitted of course, but out of sheer laziness, I usually just come up with some sort of breakfast-for-dinner option that doesn’t include sausage/bacon/ham (darn).
+Seafood is permitted of course, so we might have Baked Salmon or quick and easy Tuna Noodle Casserole.
+Or, out of sheer laziness, sometimes I just come up with some sort of egg bake that doesn’t include sausage/bacon/ham (darn).

 And then?
 You dig in.
 And that’s the best part by far.

 Have I mentioned how filling these quesadillas are?
 I can typically eat a whole quesadilla all by myself when stuffed with my standard leftover taco meat/pulled pork/barbecue-plus-cheddar combo.
 But I ate less than 3/4 of one of these quesadillas the other night and felt full, but not overly so.
 The meaty, garlic-infused mushrooms and rich, creamy avocado make them perfectly satisfying.
 My family honestly didn’t miss the meat in these, and that’s saying a lot.

 While even my kids didn’t find the pepper jack to be overly spicy, you can certainly substitute regular Monterrey jack (or really, whatever your favorite cheese happens to be) if you prefer.